gideaoms/react-native-motif/readme.md

 # React Native Motif

-This is the initial version of React Native Motif, a React Native Library to build UI components.
+React Native Motif is a React Native Library to build UI components.
+It is inspired by [Stitches](https://stitches.dev/), but created from scratch using [StyleSheet](https://reactnative.dev/docs/stylesheet)

 ```tsx
 // src/motif.tsx